Contents

 Excessive link exchanges, particularly when it doesn’t align well with your site’s content or purpose, could potentially lead to issues with search engines.

-3. Guest Post Swaps
+3. Guest Post Link Swaps

 Guest post swaps are like a friendly exchange program between websites.